jdeschamps/EMU-guide/configurablepanel.md

 - What will the panel look like?
 List the components and lay out their organization, as well as which component interacts with which UIProperty.

-- What aspects of it should be parametrized?
+- What aspects of it should be parameterized?
 Picture which elements should be easily changed by the user (title, colors...etc...) and decide on UIParameters.